codingforeveryone/READMEs/programmer-skills/start-to-develop-js.md

 Sometimes, it's tricky to setup your environment to start developing small projects, or concept proofs.
 Maybe you only want to be able to share a small snippet with other people.
-To accomplish those things we have available some online code editors like [jsbin](https://jsbin.com), [jsfiddle](https://jsfiddle.net/), or [codepen](http://codepen.io/).
+To accomplish those things we have some online code editors available like [jsbin](https://jsbin.com), [jsfiddle](https://jsfiddle.net/), or [codepen](http://codepen.io/).
 There you can write your code and run it without leaving the browser.
-There are too others tools with more features like [cloud9](https://c9.io/), which allows you to run code from other languages, or even run a web server in nodejs.
+Other tools with more features can also be found like [cloud9](https://c9.io/), which allows you to run code from other languages, or even run a web server in nodejs.